Reviews You Can Rely On

 Shallow heel pocket

-While we think these changes were largely improvements, we do think loyal fans of the series will be disappointed by the out-of-the-box feel.
+While we think these changes were largely improvements, we do think loyal fans of the Speedgoat series will be disappointed by the out-of-the-box feel.
 We'd suggest not judging the model by the first 50 miles and being patient with the break-in period.
-This stiffness is also appreciated on technical terrain and we found less deforming of the midsole on hard rocks.
+This stiffness is also appreciated on technical terrain, and we found less deformation of the midsole on hard rocks.
 Stability has also improved, and micro adjustments of technical loose terrain are more confident in this updated iteration.
 We also loved the Nnormal Tomir 2.0 for its springiness and excellence on technical trails, though it has a bit too much room for our feet to slide forward on the downhill (though you may not experience this issue).
 All in all, the newly redesigned Speedgoat 6 is still an excellent choice for long ultras and big days in the mountains.

 Read more: Hoka Speedgoat 6 review